marcofugaro/threejs-modern-app/README.md

 ## Features

-- All the **three.js boilerplate code is tucked away** in a file, the exported `WebGLApp` is easily configurable from the outside, for example you can enable [postprocessing](https://github.com/vanruesc/postprocessing), orbit controls, [FPS stats](https://github.com/marcofugaro/stats.js/), [Detect GPU](https://github.com/TimvanScherpenzeel/detect-gpu), a [controls-gui](https://github.com/rreusser/controls-gui) and use the save screenshot or record mp4 functionality.
+- All the **three.js boilerplate code is tucked away** in a file, the exported `WebGLApp` is easily configurable from the outside, for example you can enable [postprocessing](https://github.com/vanruesc/postprocessing), orbit controls, a [gui](https://github.com/georgealways/lil-gui), [FPS stats](https://github.com/marcofugaro/stats.js/), [Detect GPU](https://github.com/TimvanScherpenzeel/detect-gpu), and use the save screenshot or record mp4 functionality.
 It also has built-in support for [cannon-es](https://github.com/pmndrs/cannon-es). [[Read more](#webglapp)]
 - A **scalable three.js component structure** where each component is a class which extends `THREE.Group`, so you can add any object to it.
 The class also has update, resize, and pointer hooks. [[Read more](#component-structure)]
 - An **asset manager** which handles the preloading of `.gltf` models, images, audios, videos and can be easily extended to support other files.
 It also automatically uploads a texture to the GPU, loads cube env maps or parses equirectangular projection images. [[Read more](#asset-manager)]
 - global `window.DEBUG` flag which is true when the url contains `?debug` as a query parameter.
 So you can enable **debug mode** both locally and in production. [[Read more](#debug-mode)]